 For a Chapter 13 bankruptcy, you can expect to attend a few court hearings over the years.
 You must also meet with the trustee and attend a 341 Meeting of Creditors.
 At the meeting of the creditors, you meet with the trustee and answer their questions.
 Creditors are entitled to show up to this meeting, and some may, although it is not uncommon for no creditors to appear.
 The purpose of this meeting is to review your financial information and verify your identity.
-Having an experienced attorney, like one from the Law Group of Northwest Arkansas LLP, can help you navigate this process and feel prepared for hearings and creditor meetings.
+Having an experienced attorney, like one from the Law Group of Northwest Arkansas PLLC, can help you navigate this process and feel prepared for hearings and creditor meetings.

 With the help of your Fayetteville, Arkansas Chapter 13 bankruptcy lawyer, you will propose a payment plan.
 This plan will outline how much money you can provide each month to go toward your debts for the next three-to-five years.
 Your bankruptcy trustee will review the plan and either approve of it or disagree.
 If your trustee objects to the plan, it can be modified, and negotiated by your attorney.
 Usually within 30 days of filing, a plan is approved by the court, and you begin making payments.